[Ed. – This article reflects the views and opinions of the author only. It was originally written in 2006.]

-On emedicinehealth.com, I found the following explanation about what CFS is;
+On emedicinehealth.com (one of WebMD’s many unbranded sites), I found the following explanation about what CFS is;

 Chronic fatigue syndrome (also called CFS) is a disorder without a known cause, although CFS may be related to a previous infection.
 CFS is a state of chronic fatigue that exists without other explanation for 6 months or more and is accompanied by cognitive difficulties (problems with short-term memory or concentration).

 That was until I saw this article; Plunge in Blood Pressure Tied to Chronic Fatigue which was originally published in Johns Hopkins Magazine.
 Research by Peter Rowe and others at Johns Hopkins has shown a link between the symptoms of CFS and neurally mediated hypotension.
-Neurally mediated hypotension is a nervous system disorder which is characterized by abnormal communication between the heart and brain.
-An exert from the article describes what happens when a person is afflicted with this disorder;
+Neurally-mediated hypotension is a nervous system disorder which is characterized by abnormal communication between the heart and brain.

 Normally, when a patient sits or stands, the brain sends a message to the heart telling it to pump more blood throughout the body.
 But in patients with neurally mediated hypotension, the reverse occurs.
 Blood pools in the feet, and blood pressure drops precariously low.
 Patients often faint.
 “Some can’t even stand in line at the grocery store, or sit and type,” Rowe says.
 Following an episode, patients are often extremely fatigued – – just as occurs in chronic fatigue syndrome – – which suggested to Rowe and his colleagues that perhaps there was a connection.